SERVIR-Amazonia/trinidad-and-tobago-training/mangrove-mapping-gee/step-through-1.md

 # Setting up Area of Interest

 An area of interest can be uploaded from a local shapefile, drawn on the map, or derived from a pre-existing dataset in the Earth Engine catalogue.
 Here we will use the Food and Agriculture Organization's Global Administrative Units Layer (FAO GAUL) dataset to derive our AOI.
-At the top of the code editor, type in the search bar 'FAO GAUL Level 1'.
+At the top of the code editor, type in the search bar 'FAO GAUL Global First'.
 We see that it is a `FeatureCollection` containing Level 1 administrative boundaries globally.

 <img align="center" src="../images/mangrove-mapping/faogaul.PNG" hspace="15" vspace="10" width="600">